Authenticate

 Important:

-If the server certificate that is used on the Citrix Gateway is a part of a certificate chain, for example, an intermediate certificate, install the certificates on the Citrix Gateway.
+If the server certificate that is used on the Citrix Gateway is a part of a certificate chain.
+For example, if it is an intermediate certificate, then install the certificates on the Citrix Gateway.
 For information about installing certificates, see the Citrix Gateway documentation.

 To configure the mobile device